Markkop/upcoming-movies/README.md

 ### Shared package

 There were times where I wanted to use the same types I've declared on both client and server applications and it sound tempting creating a new package just for this.
 In the end, I've just imported it directly from the other package.
+I would be also great to share ESLint settings.

 ## Useful links: